A Brief History of Virtual Reality (VR)

 One Big Player, That’s Ready

 Beyond just being able to interact with our coworkers’ avatars in a digital meeting space or browse our collection of digital artworks in our digital homes, what exactly does the metaverse have to offer?
-Now, almost 2 years have passed since the Meta rebranding, and it doesn’t seem like we’re any closer to the level of immersion depicted in movies like Ready Player One.
+Now, several years have passed since the Meta rebranding, and it doesn’t seem like we’re any closer to the level of immersion depicted in movies like Ready Player One.

 Despite hemorrhaging money, Meta has doubled down on its vision of a future where users turn to VR not only for entertainment, but for work and daily personal tasks as well.